2/20/2025

 Katie Fogarty

 Hi, Andrew.
 Yes.
-So we had a really successful year of ramping advertising last year.
+So we had a, you know, a really successful year of ramping advertising last year.
 We learned a lot.
-We are excited for, to kind of keep that level of investment up there.
+We are excited for, you know, to kind of keep that level of investment up there.
 We're growing it less significantly.
-Certainly our plans are less significant in 2025 and they were more significant in 2024.
-But we feel like we have really good plan in place and learnings that we've achieved from what we did last year.
-Just for everybody's knowledge, a portion of that will hit other operating expense in our restaurant expense line.
-Most of that is going to be in GNA.
-And for modeling purposes, just a reminder that last year we did see more of a ramp up in our advertising spend towards the end of the year.
-This year we're planning it for it to be more evenly paced both across other operating expense and also on GNA.
+You know, certainly our plans are less significant in 2025 than they were in 2024.
+But we feel like we have a really good plan in place and learnings that we've achieved from what we did last year.
+Just for everybody's knowledge, a portion of that will hit other operating expense and our restaurant expense line.
+Most of that is going to be in G&A. And for modeling purposes, just a reminder that last year we did see more of a ramp up in our advertising spend towards the end of the year.
+This year we're planning it for it to be more evenly paced both across other operating expense and also on G&A.

 speaker